kubedb/docs/docs/guides/proxysql/configuration/using-config-file.md

 At first, you have to create a config file with name `custom-proxysql.cnf` containing your desired configurations.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume  in `.spec.configSecret` section while creating ProxySQL object.
 KubeDB will mount this volume into `/etc/custom-config` directory of the ProxySQL Pod.

 In this tutorial, we will configure [mysql-connect_timeout_server](https://github.com/sysown/proxysql/wiki/Global-variables#mysql-connect_timeout_server) via the `custom-proxysql.cnf` file.
-We will use configMap as volume source.
+We will use Secret as volume source.

 ## Custom Configuration